TRUSTEE WITH FINANCIAL KNOWLEDGE WANTED

 - commit to volunteering first Saturday of each month from 10:00am to 5:30pm for a minimum period of 6 months.

 Our volunteers are given thorough induction, training, support and supervision.
-We provide lunch and reasonable travelling expenses.
+We provide lunch, reasonable travelling and childcare expenses.
 All our volunteers have to submit to periodic enhanced DBS checks.